Did you know cinnamon is one of the most widely used spices in the world next to black pepper? (1)

 In traditional herbalism, cinnamon is recommended for a myriad of reasons, including support for the respiratory system, healthy circulation, and even to support natural pain management.

-Guided heavily by the concept of yin and yang, TCM emphasizes the importance of balancing opposite forces in order to remain in harmony with ourselves and the universe.
+Guided heavily by the concept of yin and yang, Traditional Chinese Herbalism emphasizes the importance of balancing opposite forces in order to remain in harmony with ourselves and the universe.
 It is when we become out of balance that health problems can develop.

 Cinnamon is a deeply warming spice with a strong yang energy that has an energizing effect on the body.
 It can be used to counteract an excess of cool, dark yin energy.
 It is said to help expel cold from the body.